 Learn more about managing common side effects of cancer treatment .
 Most side effects usually go away once treatment is finished.
-However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility, which is the inability to have a child.
+However, intensive therapy used for intermediate- and high-risk rhabdomyosarcoma may cause permanent infertility (inability to have a child) .
 Talk with your doctor about this possibility and whether your family should talk with a fertility specialist before cancer treatment begins.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .

 Getting care for symptoms and side effects

 Cancer and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.